rowzey1/Ingredients-and-Recipe-Complex-API-1/README.md

-# 📊 Project: Meal generiator using two API's
+# 📊 Project: Meal generator using two API's

 ### Goal: Use data returned from ingredient list api to make a request to a recipe api and display the data returned